STAT545-UBC-hw-2018-19/hw03-JasmineLib/STAT545_hw003_JLB.md

 ![](STAT545_hw003_JLB_files/figure-markdown_github/Task2:%20Spread%20GDP-1.png)

 Conclusion:
-There are some interesting points to be taken away: - In Africa, and Asia, there seem to be two groups of countries, one group with higher GDP, and one group with lower GDP. - in the Americas, and Oceania (which only has two countries), there seems to be one main group, with some outliers on either end of the Americas. - Europe shows a shift towards higher GDPs in all countries, though there is a group of countries with lower GDP.
+There are some interesting points to be taken away:
+- In Africa, and Asia, there seem to be two groups of countries, one group with higher GDP, and one group with lower GDP.
+- in the Americas, and Oceania (which only has two countries), there seems to be one main group, with some outliers on either end of the Americas.
+- Europe shows a shift towards higher GDPs in all countries, though there is a group of countries with lower GDP.

 The histogram is helpful for quantifying the number of countries with a particular GDP.
 For example, Europe has over 13 countries with a GDP over 10000.

 **Task 3 Compute a trimmed mean of life expectancy for different years.**

-I will find the 30% trimmed mean life expectancy.
+I will find the 30% trimmed mean life expectancy for different years.

 ``` r
 #normally I would remove redundancy between the data going into table and plot, but for clarity, I showed the entire process as I was having difficulty: